google/benchmark/docs/user_guide.md

 The number of runs of each benchmark is specified globally by the `--benchmark_repetitions` flag or on a per benchmark basis by calling `Repetitions` on the registered benchmark object.
-When a benchmark is run more than once the mean, median and standard deviation of the runs will be reported.
+When a benchmark is run more than once the mean, median, standard deviation and coefficient of variation of the runs will be reported.

 Additionally the `--benchmark_report_aggregates_only={true|false}`,
 `--benchmark_display_aggregates_only={true|false}` flags or
 `ReportAggregatesOnly(bool)`, `DisplayAggregatesOnly(bool)` functions can be
 used to change how repeated tests are reported.
 By default the result of each repeated run is reported.
-When `report aggregates only` option is `true`, only the aggregates (i.e. mean, median and standard deviation, maybe complexity measurements if they were requested) of the runs is reported, to both the reporters - standard output (console), and the file.
+When `report aggregates only` option is `true`, only the aggregates (i.e. mean, median, standard deviation and coefficient of variation, maybe complexity measurements if they were requested) of the runs is reported, to both the reporters - standard output (console), and the file.
 However when only the `display aggregates only` option is `true`, only the aggregates are displayed in the standard output, while the file output still contains everything.